- July 29, 2021

 It has been pushing its EV-specific CVT as having two main benefits: increasing the range and performance of electric vehicles.
 The transmission, dubbed CVT4EV, is a lightly modified version of a standard push belt CVT, according to the firm.
 According to Bosch, the car’s acceleration and peak speed increased, and the torque demand on the traction motor decreased, making the vehicle more efficient.

-According to Gert-Jan van Spijk, the head of Bosch Transmission Technology’s CVT programme.
+According to Gert-Jan van Spijk, the head of Bosch Transmission Technology’s CVT programm.
 “The CVT4EV expands to the electric car’s capabilities.”

 He further claims that by employing this gearbox, electric motors will not need to be as strong as they are now and battery packs will be smaller.
 CVT4EV should also deliver more torque for hauling and improve off-road vehicle performance.